Installation

 $ python -m pip wheel . -w dist/

 If you actively developing the Python binding (perhaps to send a pull request?
 Thank you very much!) you might want to avoid re-building everything from scratch every single time.
-In this scenario, I recommand disabling build isolation and cleaning steps of pip wheel by using this command instead:
+In this scenario, I recommand disabling build isolation of pip wheel by using this command instead:

-This needs you to manually have the required python packages installed.
+This requires you to have the required python packages manually installed.
 You can find a list of these packages and acceptable version in the pyproject.toml file under the [build-system] table.

 To build the tests for the C++ library, make sure you have CMake version 3.14 or newer installed on your system.
 All you need to do then, is to clone the library, make a build directory and build the tests: